 03 January 2017

-Along Came Polly (starring Ben Stiller and Jennifer Aniston)
+Along Came Polly with Ben Stiller and Jennifer Aniston

-Staying with relatives for a few days, they suggested watching a DVD one evening.
+We were staying with relatives for a few days, and they suggested watching a DVD one evening.
 We had not heard of this one, but it was a new arrival in the household and we hoped that it would make an undemanding, possibly amusing watch for ninety minutes or so.

 ‘Along came Polly’ stars Ben Stiller as a rather uptight risk assessor called Reuben.
 It opens, as the titles are showing, with scenes from his wedding day to the ‘perfect’ Lisa, a girl he has wooed gradually over four years.
 The film proper starts when they are on the beach on the first day of their honeymoon… and disaster, for Reuben, ensues.